-The Centre Manager joined Steps at the start of the Autumn Term in 2018 after a successful career in education.
-Janet worked in both the state and independent sectors as a teacher and also in school administration including marketing, fund-raising, event coordination and management.
+Janet joined Steps at the start of the school year in September 2018 after a successful career in education.
+Janet worked in both the state and independent sectors as a teacher and also in school administration including marketing, fund-raising and event coordination.
 Janet first got involved with Steps when her last school chose Steps as a charity to adopt for a year.
-During the year she made several visits to Steps, along with small groups of pupils, to see what a huge difference the practitioners made, not only to the children but also to their parents.

 Our Lead Conductor trained at Peto Institute in Hungary where she qualified as a Conductor and Teacher.
 As well as her academic knowledge, Indila has first-hand experience of a brother with cerebral palsy and he was her introduction to conductive education.
 She has lived in England since the mid 90s, working in several conductive education centres and has been working at Steps since 2001.

 Mariann trained at the Peto Institute in Hungary, where she qualified as a Conductor and Teacher in 2010.
 After her degree she spent one year in Germany and two years in England as a Conductor, before joining Steps in 2013.

 Megan started at Steps in 2015 as our apprentice.
 She has completed her Level 2 in Child Care qualification and is currently a Conductor’s Assistant.

-Sally Belton has worked at Steps since 2000 as our Administrative Assistant.
-She is an asset to the team with her knowledge of I.T systems and all aspects of clerical work.
+Sally has worked at Steps since 2000 and is an asset to the team with her knowledge of I.T systems and all aspects of clerical work.

 John is Chief Operating officer for The Big Issue Group which consists of the The Big Issue street paper which supports 1400 individuals a year to earn a living and start to rebuild their lives, and Big Issue Invest, a social investment business that manages and advises on £170m of social investment funds.
 Big Issue Invest supports over 300 social enterprises and charities across the UK.